Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring fairness and biases

-To address these similarity questions, \cite{dwork2011aware} introduced the concept of Lipschitz constraint:
+To address these questions, \cite{dwork2011aware} introduced the Lipschitz constraint concept:

-Here, $d_{Y}$ and $d_{\boldsymbol{X}}$ represent distances in the spaces of the target variable and explanatory variables, respectively.
-Notably, similarity in the $Y$ space, such as similarity between premiums, can be defined through a distance metric, such as $\vert\widehat y_i - \widehat y_j\vert$ or $(\widehat y_i - \widehat y_j)^2$.
-The focus is on defining individuals as similar when they have different values of the sensitive attribute ($S$).
+Here, $d_{Y}$ and $d_{\boldsymbol{X}}$ measure distances in target and explanatory variable spaces, respectively.
+Similarity in the $Y$ space, like between premiums, can be defined using metrics such as $\vert\widehat y_i - \widehat y_j\vert$ or $(\widehat y_i - \widehat y_j)^2$. \dcorr The focus is on defining individuals as similar when they have different values of the sensitive attribute ($S$).
+And, disparate treatment will mean that regardless of the value of $S$, if two individuals are similar on $\boldsymbol{X}$, they must be similar on $Y$ and thus have the same premium. \fcorr

-Despite its intuitive appeal, individual fairness is less frequently employed than group fairness, largely due to the complexity of addressing various interactions between variables.
-Causality-based criteria may offer a promising avenue for handling these challenges, but their practical implementation remains difficult at present.
-These causal models are not addressed in this paper (for more information, refer to \cite{kusner2017counterfactual}, \cite{Carey2022}, and \cite{Pearl1998}).
+Despite its intuitive appeal, individual fairness is less frequently used than group fairness, largely due to addressing various interactions between variables' complexity.
+Causality-based criteria may offer a promising avenue, but practical implementation remains challenging.
+These causal models are not discussed here (for more information, refer to \cite{kusner2017counterfactual}, \cite{Carey2022}, and \cite{Pearl1998}).